PAF Airpower Centre of Excellence

 and linking airpower research and air combat doctrines and strategies with air combat operations to orchestrate effective military air campaigns.

 History

 The groundbreaking of PAF ACE facility was done at PAF Base Mushaf on 22 February 2016.

-In 2016, the PAF's Combat Commanders' School (CCS) was placed under the operational command of PAF ACE.
+Also in 2016, the PAF's Combat Commanders' School (CCS) was placed under the operational command of PAF ACE.

 Mission

-PAF ACE is tasked with the research, planning, and development of airpower and air warfare doctrines and strategies, and towards building a country's capacity to undertake effective air warfare operations.
-Specifically, PAF ACE aims to build the capacity of the air force to effectively utilize its intelligence, surveillance, reconnaissance (ISR), and precision-strike assets and capabilities in an effective manner.
+PAF ACE is tasked with the research, planning, and development of airpower and air warfare doctrines and strategies, and towards building a country's capacity to undertake effective multi-domain air warfare operations.
+Specifically, PAF ACE aims to build the capacity of the PAF to effectively utilize its intelligence, surveillance, reconnaissance (ISR), and precision-strike assets and capabilities in an effective manner.

 PAF ACE is also open to air forces from friendly countries.